NightmarePog/Flamework-Hotbar/README.md

 ##  Notes
 - Yes, you might find a key in the commits
 - No, it doesn’t work — I’m just dumb
 - This project uses open-source dependencies installed via npm
+- This is just a fork as one of the features into upcoming game :3